Novel Emergent Phases in a Two-Dimensional Superconductor

 Quantum Griffiths effects are also expected to be cut off if the damping strength of a superconducting rare region grows less than its area.
-On a large rare region, there is a well developed superconducting gap \cite{bouadim,tarat_epl,swanson,dubi2007,ghoshal2001}.
-Soft fermionic degrees of freedom can only penetrate a distance of the order of the coherence length into the rare region.
-Thus, the damping strength for the largest rare regions can at most grow as their circumference rather than their area, destroying the quantum Griffiths singularities below a characteristic temperature \cite{kapitulnik2019colloquium}.
+A large rare region has a well-developed superconducting gap~\cite{bouadim,tarat_epl,swanson,dubi2007,ghoshal2001}.
+Soft fermionic degrees of freedom can penetrate the rare region only up to a distance of the order of the coherence length.
+Thus, the damping strength for the largest rare regions can, at most, grow as their circumference rather than their area, destroying the Griffiths singularities below a characteristic temperature \cite{kapitulnik2019colloquium}.
 However, this mechanism would imply a crossover to a more conventional scenario, characterized by a finite value of the exponent $\nu z$ in the low-temperature limit and conventional power-law scaling.
-This is not compatible with the experimental data presented.\\
+This is not compatible with the experimental data presented in this letter.\\